Evolution of Flight - A Cooperation Exhibition of the Senckenberg Natural History Museum and Fraport AG

 sponsors and partners.
 More information at: www.senckenberg.de.

 200 Years of Senckenberg!
-2017 is an anniversary year at Senckenberg - the society, founded in 1817, has been conducting research with curiosity, passion and commitment to nature for 200 years.
+2017 is an anniversary year at Senckenberg - the society, founded in 1817, has been conducting research for 200 years with curiosity, passion and commitment to nature.
 Senckenberg is celebrating its 200-year success story with a colorful program consisting of

 many events, specially created exhibitions, and a large museum festival in the fall.
 Of course, current research and future projects will also be presented.

-You can also find more info at: www.200jahresenckenberg.de
+You can also find more info at: <link http: www.200jahresenckenberg.de _blank>www.200jahresenckenberg.de